Orange-OpenSource/android-trail-drawing/README.md

   compile "com.orange.dgil.trail:trail-core-lib:1.0.4"
 }
 </pre></code>

-The library is published on maven central to ease developers' life.

 # Demo applications
 Can be found in the "demo" directory: android and javafx apps.
 Basically the javafx application is used to test and debug algorithms.